- Money Management

 - Banking, credit, debt and saving – the key facts

-- Advocating on behalf of young people with banks, lenders, benefit offices etc.
+- Advocating on their behalf with banks, lenders, benefit offices etc

 - Negotiating affordable payment plans, debt reduction & eliminating charges